dvjones89/dvjones89.github.io/_posts/2019-11-06-my-git-workflow.md

 pick ad29l1r4vc0 Add new tests
 ```

-Next, let's focus on the final two commits, both of which focus on updating our tests.
+Next, let's turn our attention to our final two commits, both of which focus on updating our tests.
 You'll note that our commit messages aren't particularly meaningful; we've documented that some old tests were fixed and some new tests were added, but we haven't explained the *what* or *why* behind our testing approach.
-The good news is that we can update the final two commits by replacing the verb `pick` with the verb `reword`, after which our editor will be opened allowing us to supply more meaningful commit messages.
+The good news is that we can rewrite the final two commits by replacing the verb `pick` with the verb `reword`, after which our editor will be opened allowing us to supply more meaningful commit messages.

 ```
 pick d9c372e6ad9 Add model validations and ensure any errors are rendered by the view